reactabular/react-visibility-toggles/README.md

 # react-visibility-toggles - Visibility toggles for React

 `react-visibility-toggles` provides a React component for rendering visibility toggles for table columns.
+It works well with Reactabular.

 ## API